 ★ About ★

-Part Patsy, Part Dolly, and all Heart, her idiosyncratic debut studio album, You Can Call Me Darlin’ If You Want, is out digitally via Velvet Elk Records, w/ physical copies available for Pre-Order Now.
+Part Patsy, Part Dolly, and all heart, her debut studio album “You Can Call Me Darlin’ If You Want” is out now on NYC based Velvet Elk Records.